-lfn Local file name of the file to which the job dayfile is to be returned. dt Device type of the device on which the local file resides (refer to Equipment Codes in appendix E). ep Error processing bit (refer to FET Description in section 2). len Specifies the length of the FET beyond five words. first First word address of input/output buffer (FIRST address). in The next available location for entering data into the buffer (IN address). out The next available location for removing data from the buffer (OUT address).

-limit Last word address of the buffer plus 1 (LIMIT address).
+Local file name of the file to which the job dayfile is to be returned. lfn Device type of the device on which the local file resides (refer to dt Equipment Codes in appendix E).
+Error processing bit (refer to FET Description in section 2). ep Specifies the length of the FET beyond five words. len first First word address of input/output buffer (FIRST address).
+The next available location for entering data into the buffer (IN in address).
+The next available location for removing data from the buffer (OUT out address). limit Last word address of the buffer plus 1 (LIMIT address).